Diaper Fetish

 Clinical lineage

-The clinical scaffolding for this interest is the concept of paraphilic infantilism (the desire to be treated as, or to perceive oneself as, an infant.
+The clinical scaffolding for this interest is the concept of paraphilic infantilism.
 Its deeper lineage runs through the case-study cataloguing tradition begun by Krafft-Ebing's Psychopathia Sexualis (1886) and the diagnostic class of paraphilias developed across successive editions of the DSM and the WHO's ICD-11.
-The American sexologist John Money supplied the modern vocabulary: he first used nepiophilia (from Greek népios, "infant") for attraction to infants, then coined autonepiophilia in 1984 for the self-directed variant in which a person wishes to "become" or act as a baby rather than to care for one.
-Today both the DSM-5-TR and the ICD-11 regard such an interest as clinically significant only when it causes marked distress, impairment, or harm) so a private, consensual diaper interest sits below the diagnostic threshold for a disorder.
+The American sexologist John Money supplied the modern vocabulary.
+He first used nepiophilia (from Greek népios, "infant") for attraction to infants, then coined autonepiophilia in 1984 for the self-directed variant in which a person wishes to "become" or act as a baby rather than to care for one.
+Both the DSM-5-TR and the ICD-11 treat such an interest as clinically significant only when it causes marked distress, impairment or harm, so a private, consensual diaper interest sits below the diagnostic threshold for a disorder.

 Cultural & subcultural evolution

-It is expressed through wearing diapers privately or with a consenting partner, the tactile and psychological experience of the garment, and, for some, scenarios of caregiving or age regression that pair a "little" with a nurturing partner.
-For many participants the appeal is as much about relaxation, stress relief and a sense of being cared for as it is sexual: research finds the community splits into those oriented mainly toward role-play and those oriented mainly toward sexual arousal, and motivations vary widely across individuals.
+The interest is expressed through wearing diapers privately or with a consenting partner, the tactile and psychological experience of the garment, and, for some, scenarios of caregiving or age regression that pair a "little" with a nurturing partner.
+For many participants the appeal is as much about relaxation, stress relief and a sense of being cared for as it is sexual.
+Research finds the community splits into those oriented mainly toward role-play and those oriented mainly toward sexual arousal, with motivations varying widely across individuals.

 Psychology

-In clinical terms, an exclusive focus on being treated as, or perceiving oneself as, an infant is described under paraphilic infantilism, sometimes labelled autonepiophilia; the diaper-specific interest is a partial or distinct facet of this.
+An exclusive focus on being treated as, or perceiving oneself as, an infant is described under paraphilic infantilism, sometimes labelled autonepiophilia; the diaper-specific interest is a partial or distinct facet of this.
 Proposed dynamics include comfort-seeking and stress regulation, the relief afforded by age regression, and associative learning linking the garment to early arousal.
-The largest study to date (Hawkinson & Zamboni's 2014 survey of 1,795 male and 139 female ABDL community members in Archives of Sexual Behavior) found limited correlation between ABDL practice and negative mood states, suggesting the interest does not, in itself, produce psychological harm and may serve a positive role in self-expression.
-As with all paraphilias, it is not in itself a disorder and is considered clinically significant only when it causes distress, impairment, or harm.
+The largest study to date, Hawkinson & Zamboni's 2014 survey of 1,795 male and 139 female ABDL community members in Archives of Sexual Behavior, found limited correlation between ABDL practice and negative mood states, suggesting the interest does not in itself produce psychological harm and may serve a positive role in self-expression.
+Like the closely related garment interest in latex, it is not a disorder in itself and is considered clinically significant only when it causes distress, impairment or harm.

 Prevalence & culture